 It may become clear that a new disease is spreading and countries will wish to keep it from reaching them.
 Closing borders is often seen as the obvious solution but by the time this is done, the new disease is probably in that country and it is too late to prevent it.

 Containment in the early stages is the key to preventing spread of the disease.
 This may require test and trace, with the ability to test those with symptoms and those without who have been in contact.
-It is important to remember that with COVID-19, as with many diseases, people with symptoms tend to isolate from others, and those who know that they are ill, are careful around them.
+This was done robustly from the outset in the Far East.
+Everyone arriving in the country was tested from an early stage.
+It is important to remember that with COVID-19, as with many diseases, people with symptoms tend to isolate from others, and those who know that they are ill are careful around them.
 The big problem is the significant number of people who are infected but have no symptoms and so they continue life as normal, spreading the disease wherever they go.
 A major error of British policy in the early stages was the failure to test those who were not symptomatic.
 This requires far more testing kits and probably more resources to use them and to process them.

-It is also essential that the kits used in test and trace are reliable, without excessive number of false positives or false negatives.6Seven in ten testing positive for virus show no symptoms These are positive tests which should really be negative and negative tests which are really positive respectively.7What is the diagnostic accuracy of antibody tests for the detection of infection with the COVID-19 virus?
+It is also essential that the kits used in test and trace are reliable, without excessive number of false positives or false negatives.7Seven in ten testing positive for virus show no symptoms These are positive tests which should really be negative and negative tests which are really positive respectively.8What is the diagnostic accuracy of antibody tests for the detection of infection with the COVID-19 virus?

 Lockdown is seen as a last resort.
+In the early stages, the SAGE advisers had not even considered it.
 Leaders in democracies are reluctant to introduce it, partly becuase of the curtailment of personal freedoms, but also because of the catastrophic effect on the economy.
 Nevertheless, if it is required, it is better to do it sooner rather than later.
 Sometimes announcements were made that restrictions would be tighter after the weekend.
 People responded by going wild over the weekend and spreading the disease more.
 If restrictions are announced, they should be implemented within 24 hours.

 Evidence that lockdown works comes from as far back as the great epidemic of bubonic plague in 1666.
 The Great Plague lasted from early 1665 until September 1666.
 It was the last major epidemic of bubonic plague to occur in England and it killed an estimated 200,000 people or a quarter of the population of London.
 Fatalities soared in London where people moved freely.